Compare two cars

 Verdict

-Mercedes Benz appears just a bit more reliable, although the difference is truly marginal.
+Audi appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Mercedes Benz E offers much better overall protection, which launches it ahead of the other contender.
 It all continues in the same direction, with Mercedes Benz offering somewhat better performance, just enough to call it quicker.
 It does come at a cost though, and that's the fuel consumption...
-It's really tough to make a final decision here, but if I'd need to, I'd say Mercedes Benz.
+At the end, as much as I'd like to give you a winner here, it's simply a pure tie if you ask me.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
 In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.